../../_images/Scorep_logo.png

 Measurement

-##Environment variable setup examples
+# Environment variable examples

-You can check what current Score-P environment variables are set:
+# Check what current Score-P environment variables are set:

 $ scorep-info config-vars --full